 In the vast majority of cases, a stent is also deployed inside the artery to ensure that the vessel remains open.

 When a catheter is inserted into a patient’s artery, it requires only a small needle puncture either in the groin area (to access the femoral artery) or at the wrist (to access the radial artery).

-Elective angioplasty usually requires only a local anesthetic and the patient can typically expect an overnight stay in the hospital for monitoring.
+This procedure usually requires only a local anesthetic and the patient can typically expect an overnight stay in the hospital for monitoring.

 Emergency Angioplasty (also known as emergency PCI) is the most effective way to treat most heart attack victims, saving heart muscle and saving lives.

 At L+M, Yale-affiliated cardiologists are on call round-the-clock to provide the service, which involves inserting an image-guided sheath and catheter into a patient’s arteries, finding the blood clot that is causing the heart attack, clearing that clot, and, finally, inserting a balloon device and stent to keep the artery open.

 Patients can also be transferred to L+M’s Coronary Care Unit for additional care if necessary.
 Time is of the essence when treating heart attack victims, and L+M’s PCI times exceed the national standard of 90 minutes in a vast majority of cases, with 62 minutes being the hospital’s most common “door to balloon” time.